MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsApp.md

 [ExecutionInfo](./ExecutionInfo)|Information about the environment in which the script is currently executing.
 -->

 ## <a name="keywords"></a>keywords

-Gets a [selector](../concepts/selectors.md) that returns all keywords in this account.
+Gets a [selector](../concepts/selectors.md) used to filter the list of keywords in this account.

 ### Returns

 |Type|Description|
 |-|-
-[KeywordSelector](./KeywordSelector.md)|A selector that returns all keywords in the current account.
-Use the selector's methods to filter the list of keywords.
+[KeywordSelector](./KeywordSelector.md)|A selector used to filter the list of keywords in the current account.

 ## <a name="negativekeywordlists"></a>negativeKeywordLists

-Gets a [selector](../concepts/selectors.md) that returns all negative keyword lists in this account.
+Gets a [selector](../concepts/selectors.md) used to filter the list of negative keyword lists in this account.

 ### Returns

 |Type|Description|
 |-|-
-[NegativeKeywordListSelector](./NegativeKeywordListSelector.md)|A selector that returns all negative keyword lists in the current account.
-Use the selector's methods to filter the list of negative keyword lists.
+[NegativeKeywordListSelector](./NegativeKeywordListSelector.md)|A selector used to filter the list of negative keyword lists in the current account.

 ## <a name="newnegativekeywordlistbuilder"></a>newNegativeKeywordListBuilder